 The YWCA Union County PALS (Peace: A Learned Solution) Program offers creative arts therapy and counseling for children (ages 3-17) who have witnessed domestic violence in their homes.
-In addition, Case Management and Counseling are offered to the non-offending parent.
+In addition, Case Management and Counseling are offered to the non-offending parent or guardian.
 Services are available in English and Spanish.
 Transportation services are offered to families enrolled in PALS, if needed.

-PALS is a year-long program, based on the hypothesis that children learn both violence and peaceful solutions through their experience.
+PALS is a six month-long program, based on the hypothesis that children learn both violence and peaceful solutions through their experience.
 If they have learned violence by witnessing domestic abuse, they can be taught to relearn peaceful problem-solving through the therapeutic process.
-Participants (children and parents) must be free of abuse for a minimum of three months to participate.
+Participants (children and non-offending parent or guardian) must be free of abuse for a minimum of three months to particip